HomeBlogTravelSix Hand-Drawn Travel Books That Just Might Make You Want to Put Down the Camera and Pick Up a Pencil

 Seattle Sketcher by Gabriel Campanario

-Seattle Sketcher Travel Sketch Book
+Seattle Sketcher Travel Sketch Book hand drawn travel books

 I’m from Seattle and saw “Seattle Sketcher” Gabriel Campario’s sketches in the Seattle Times on occasion.
 And, being from Seattle, I love the book for places I recognize.
 But I think I would also love it if I were a visitor to the city.
 After all, I love similar hand-drawn books that add to my wanderlust for places I’ve never been.
 He captures Seattle perfectly in his sketches of everything from Dick’s Drive-In to Lake Union houseboats.